soffes/blog/published/2014-11-10-questions-part-2/questions-part-2.markdown

 ---
-title: Questions — Part 2
+tags:
+- qa
+- development
-categories: qa development freelance
+- freelance
 ---

+# Questions — Part 2

 I was recently trading a few emails with someone asking about working on projects you’re passionate about full-time.
 Thought it would be good to answer them publicly.
 Here we go: